Table of Contents

 Looking for new ways to increase efficiency, manufacturers employed computer scientists to develop math-based systems to document, standardize, and verify their processes.

 Written in the archaic programming languages Fortran and Cobol, the first work order software programs interpreted work order cards via IBM computers.
 Workers would punch work-order data into punch cards, before feeding them into computers via card readers.
-The system helped technicians remember to perform simple recurring tasks, like oil changes.
+The system helped field technicians remember to perform simple recurring tasks, like oil changes, and other preventative maintenance.

 Over the next decade, manufacturers took things a step further.
 They began printing work orders on paper and manually distributing them to team members.
 At the end of the day, the technicians would hand off their paperwork orders to data-entry clerks.
 The clerks would then input the information into mainframe computers.
 Crazy!